How do ginger roots help to sleep? The benefits, side effects, and Recipes

 Heartburn is one of the most common side effects of Ginger root.
 Ginger roots tend to raise the acidity of the stomach thereby causing a burning sensation, mainly in the chest.

-Thus it is advisable to consume ginger root in a small amount.
-Also, you should consume 1 g to 1.5 g of dried ginger root per day to get rid of heartburn.
+You should consume 1 g to 1.5 g of dried ginger root per day to get rid of heartburn.

 2) Digestive effects –